 My primary role was to guide the UX team with feedback, include user research properly, align the team's goals with key stakeholders, integrate the UX team efforts with cross-functional partners.

-Four UX designers, one technical writer, one business analyst, team of 7 engineers performed day-to-day activities under my direct guidance.
+4 UX designers, one technical writer, one business analyst, and team of 7 engineers performed day-to-day activities under my direct guidance.

 I provided oversight and input to the UX team such as design reviews and design workshops.
 Often, I collaborated with marketing and technical writer to build product walkthroughs, marketing communications, and campaigns.